 2. Blue Buffalo Baby Blue Natural Dry Puppy Food Chicken

-- Real chicken as first ingredient: Provides quality protein for muscle growth
+- Real chicken as first ingredient for high-quality protein and muscle growth

 3. Pedigree Puppy Dry Food Steak & Vegetable

-- High-quality protein: Supports muscle development in active puppies
+- High-quality protein: Supports muscle development in growing puppies

-Compared to premium or specialty foods, this option prioritizes affordability and broad nutritional coverage.
-The tradeoff is less focus on specialty ingredients and fewer options for puppies with sensitivities.
+Compared to premium or specialty puppy foods, this option focuses on affordability and broad nutrition.
+The tradeoff is fewer premium ingredients or specialty features.

 - Easy to store